 The German Historical Institute London (GHIL) is an academically independent institution and part of the Max Weber Foundation German Humanities Institutes Abroad.
 It promotes research on medieval and modern history, in particular on the comparative history of Britain and Germany, on the British Empire and the Commonwealth, and on Anglo-German relations.
 Its public library specializes in German history.

-Closing date for applications: 30 April 2014
+Closing date for applications: 31 October 2014

 Roundtable Debate: 1914: What Historians Don’t Know about the Causes of the First World War.
 Speakers: Speakers: Margaret MacMillan, Annika Mombauer, Sönke Neitzel, John Röhl; Chair: Mark Hewitson.

 Vols.
 50–55 and Vols.
 57–64 of Veröffentlichungen des Deutschen Historischen Instituts London are now availabe online.